-These usually involve 8-10 candidates, and are often used in assessment centres or when organisations have multiple vacancies.
+These usually involve 8 to 10 candidates, and are often used in assessment centres or when organisations have multiple vacancies.
 The recruiter will usually provide an industry or workplace-related problem that requires a solution.

 Candidates are assessed to performance criteria that accounts for key competencies including teamwork, leadership, enthusiasm, decisiveness, persuasiveness, problem solving, critical thinking, communication and commercial awareness.
-Three typical group exercises are:
+Some typical group exercises are:

 - Ice-breakers - Aimed at relaxing and bonding the team, these are one of the most common interview exercises.
 They often involve completing a task such as building a tower from straws, paper and pins.

 - Discussion - you're usually given a business scenario and asked to reach a logical conclusion.
 Usually, no member is designated leader so candidates may be asked to lead the discussion in turn.